OP3-Halium/Documentation/README.md

  * you point the finger at us for messing up your device, we are not responsible.
 ```

-To install Ubuntu Touch on your OP3/3T, you don't need to compile halium source, go directly to [Treblelizing your OP3(T) & Firmware & TWRP](#treblelizing-your-op3t--firmware--twrp)
+To install Ubuntu Touch or Droidian on your OP3/3T, you don't necessarily need to compile halium source.\
+If you want to use the pre-built image, you can go directly to [Treblelizing your OP3(T) & Firmware & TWRP](#treblelizing-your-op3t--firmware--twrp)

 ### Table of Contents